Higham Ferrers: Notable buildings

-St. Mary the Virgin
+St Mary the Virgin

+St Mary's is a Church of England parish church founded in the 13th century, and is a Grade I listed building.

 Chichele College

-Chichele College was founded by Henry Chichele, an Archbishop of Canterbury, in 1422 as a college for secular canons.
+Chichele College was founded by Henry Chichele, the Archbishop of Canterbury, in 1422 as a college for secular canons.
 The College had provision for 8 priests, 4 clerks, 6 choristers and a song and grammar master.
 In later times the college became an inn, and then later a farm.
-The gatehouse, chapel and other remains of the college buildings survive, save for one hall now used for artistic exhibitions.
+Parts of several buildings survive, including one hall now used for artistic exhibitions.

 The Bede House

 About the year 1422, when planning his college at Higham Ferrers, Archbishop Henry Chichele founded "In a place adjoining the Vicarage and the Churchyard", his Bede House or Hospital to be a dwelling place for 12 men over 50 years old to live "in close company", with one woman to look after them.
 It consisted of a common open Hall.
 Each man had his little cubicle with its locker, divided off by a screen from his fellows, and the rest of the Hall formed a common room with a fine open fireplace, itself a relic of even older times.
 On the South, a sheltered garden was added by taking part of the land of the Vicarage.